cpellerito1/6502a-compiler/README.md

 # 6502a-compiler
-## Grading
-I will be developing on main and pushing to project branches so please grade project 4 branch

 ## Description
 This program is a compiler written using Java.
-To run this compiler, download the source code and run it on the command line using a text file as input.
+To run this compiler, download the source code and compiler it on the command line by typing "javac Compiler.java".
+Then run it using a text file as input.
 For example: java Compiler text.txt

 ## Grammar